Chloester2021/Chloe-Blog/README.md

 <li>Admin user can post and edit the blog.</li>
 <li>Anyone can register and comment on the posts.</li>
 <li>Designed a RESTful backend to handle fronend requests.</li>
 <li>Using SQL to store posts and user information.
-All user passwords are hashed.</li>
+All user passwords are hashed using Werkzeug.</li>